tombosmansibm/convertjunctionxmltoyaml/docs/status.md

 version_two_cookies: "yes"                                # Specifies whether LTPA version 2 cookies (LtpaToken2) are used.
 Valid value is "yes" or "no".
 ltpa_keyfile_password: "'{{ '{{' }} ltpa_pwd {{ '}}' }}'" # Password for the key file that is used to encrypt LTPA cookie data.
 ltpa_keyfile: "ltpafile.key"                              # Location of the key file that is used to encrypt the LTPA cookie data.
-client_ip_http: "no"                                      # Specifies whether to insert the IP address of the incoming request into an HTTP header for transmission to the junctioned Web server.
-Valid value is "yes" or "no".
 authz_rules: "yes"                                        # Specifies whether to allow denied requests and failure reason information from authorization rules to be sent in the Boolean Rule header (AM_AZN_FAILURE) across the junction.
 Valid value is "yes" or "no".
 delegation_support: "yes"                                 # This option is valid only with junctions that were created with the type of ssl or sslproxy.
 Indicates single sign-on from a front-end Reverse Proxy server to a back-end Reverse Proxy server.
 http2_junction: "no"                                      # Specifies whether the junction supports the HTTP/2 protocol.
 By default, junctions do not support the HTTP/2 protocol.
 A valid value is "yes" or "no".